Intro

 Build Threshold List

-Helper formula to construct high definition threshold lists.
-By default thresholds is a single value to detect whether the component is intersecting or not, but it is possible to add multiple values to get a continuous intersection ratio.
-This is particularly useful for animations that are bound to page or container scrolling.
+Helper formula to construct complex thresholds for the Intersection observer component.
+By default thresholds is a single value to detect whether the component is intersecting or not, but you may also add multiple values in an array to get a continuous intersection ratio.